 At this point there's a fair amount of home-brewed automation in my apartment.
 My receiver (a Denon X2000) has ethernet, so I wrote a Perl script to speak the AVR/AVC control protocol.
 This means I can change the volume and input sources from the computer without getting out of my chair: sweet!
 (Some people might have used an IR remote control for this.
 How pedestrian.)

 My current video projector (an Optoma X600) does not do anything sensibly straightforward like just have a web server in it for remote control, but there is a Net::PJLink Perl library that knows how to talk to it, so I can power it on and off from the web.
 Sweet.

 So, combine the two of these with a properly-configured Griffin PowerMate, and I've got a big button sitting on my desk that adjusts the volume when I turn it, and toggles the projector on and off when I smack it.
 Turning the projector on also pauses iTunes and switches to the proper input on the tuner; and turning it off does the reverse.
 (Important: use the the PowerMate 2.1 software.
 The 3.0 software totally shit the bed.)

 This is especially handy for those times when I fall asleep watching TV, because when I wake up and stumble toward the bedroom, I can hit the big button to turn off the projector without having to wake up enough to focus my eyes on a remote!

-Now that the curtain automation works, turning on the projector also closes the curtains -- and, I have a cron job that opens the curtains in the morning to remind me that daylight exists.
+Turning on the projector also closes the curtain -- and, I have a cron job that opens the curtain in the morning to remind me that daylight exists.